 They’re the tiny pests that stop us from wanting to venture outside with our dogs in the spring and fall and experts say even though temperatures may be dropping, ticks are still very active in many parts of the country.

 Not only are ticks gross in appearance, but they also carry many diseases that can harm us and our dogs.

-A rise in an increase in cases of Lyme disease and other tick-borne illnesses, plus the spread of certain tick species into new parts of the country, according to the latest findings from the Centers for Disease Control and Prevention, makes finding a tick on your dog even scarier.
+A rise in cases of Lyme disease and other tick-borne illnesses, plus the spread of certain tick species into new parts of the country, according to the latest findings from the Centers for Disease Control and Prevention, makes finding a tick on your dog even scarier.

 Only certain species of ticks carry Lyme disease and the life stage of the tick (larva, nymph or adult) also matters.